3-year-old with left-sided facial edema

 Causes of parotitis:

 - Dehydration is a common, non-infectious cause of parotitis.
-It may occur in elderly or after surgery
+It may occur in the elderly or after surgery

 - Infectious parotitis

-- Bacterial parotitis: is most often caused by a bacterial infection of Staphylococcus aureus.
+- Bacterial parotitis is most often caused by a bacterial infection of Staphylococcus aureus.

 - Viral parotitis